 Just south of Rimini is the resort of Riccione, possibly the best spot along this stretch of coast for family seaside breaks.
 The beaches are broad, spotlessly clean and with golden sand.
 There are water parks, aquariums, beach clubs and dozens of restaurants serving family-friendly pizza or pasta dishes.
 This is a resort with an authentic vibe, as most of the visitors are from other parts of Italy rather than from overseas.

 Gardaland, as the name suggests, is in northern Italy on the shores of Lake Garda.
 Gardaland itself is a complex consisting of a theme park, hotel and aquarium, and if you have children, you could easily spend your whole holiday here.
 However, Lake Garda itself is one of Italy's most scenic areas and exploring the wider area is easy.
 The other good news is that Lake Garda is easily accessible by train from the rest of Europe.
-Trains run to Peschiera del Garda from Milan, a journey time of less than an hour.
+Frecciarossa trains travel from Milan to Peschiera del Garda in less than an hour.
 From Milan, there are direct onward connections to other stations in Italy, as well as international services to Nice, Zurich, Paris and more.

 The two main attractions in Gardaland are the theme park and the aquarium.
 The theme park has something for kids of all ages, from Peppa Pig-themed rides for preschoolers to high-adrenaline thrill rides to delight older teens.
 There's so much to do that you'll struggle to fit it all into one day, so consider buying a season ticket, which is better value than three individual day passes.
 Your season pass will also get you into the aquarium, where you can see the fish swim above your head as you walk through the glass tunnel, see the sharks being fed or get hands-on with smaller marine creatures in the rock pools.